jonathansayer/CV/README.md

 #### Research/Data Analysis

 - Researched the behaviour of various alcohol vapours and cooling systems in order to build a cosmic ray detector.
-- Wrote a thesis on the approriate densities of alcohol vapours and temperature gradients required for condensation due to ionisation from cosmic rays to take place.
+- Wrote a thesis on the appropriate densities of alcohol vapours and temperature gradients required for condensation due to ionisation from cosmic rays to take place.
 - Conducted research on the Chemical industry and analysed corporate data for Close Brother Asset Management, which included reading past reports and attaining information from members of the companies being researched.

 #### Ruby using a PostgresSQL database